| Title: | A frequentist test of proportional colocalization after selecting relevant genetic variants |

 n |

 sample size; a one-sample analysis is performed if only one sample size is entered.
-If two sample sizes are entered, then a two-sample analysis is performed under the assumption that genetic associations with traits 1 and 2 are measured from non-overlapping samples |
+If two sample sizes are entered, then a two-sample analysis is performed.
+Set tau=0 if traits 1 and 2 are measured from non-overlapping samples. |

 ld |